ADVERTISEMENT

 Choosing a financial advisor is a major life decision that can determine your financial trajectory for years to come.

 A 2020 Northwestern Mutual study found that 71% of U.S. adults admit their financial planning needs improvement.
-However, only 29% of Americans work with a financial advisor.
+However, only 29% of Americans work with a financial advisor.1

-SmartAsset’s no-cost tool simplifies the time-consuming process of finding a financial advisor.
-A short questionnaire helps match you with up to three local fiduciary financial advisors each, legally bound to work in your best interest.
-The whole process takes just a few minutes, and in many cases you can be connected instantly with an expert for a free retirement consultation.
+SmartAsset's no-cost tool simplifies the time-consuming process of finding a financial advisor.
+A short questionnaire helps match you with up to three fiduciary financial advisors that serve your area, legally bound to work in your best interest.
+The whole process takes just a few minutes, and in many cases you can be connected instantly with a professional for a free retirement consultation.

-Using these seven smart strategies when choosing an advisor can help you find peace of mind, and avoid years of stress.
+Being aware of these seven secrets when choosing an advisor can help you find peace of mind, and potentially avoid years of stress.

 By definition, a fiduciary is an individual who is ethically bound to act in another person’s best interest.
-This obligation eliminates conflict of interest concerns and makes an advisor’s advice more trustworthy.
+Fiduciary financial advisors must avoid conflicts of interest and disclose any potential conflicts of interest to clients.

 All of the financial advisors on SmartAsset’s matching platform are registered fiduciaries.
 If your advisor is not a fiduciary and constantly pushes investment products on you, use this no-cost tool to find an advisor who has your best interest in mind.